Michika: Notable people

 The town was seized by the Boko Haram Islamic terrorists in September 2014 but the town was re-captured by the Nigerian military on 29 January 2015.

 Conflicts

 Former President Goodluck Jonathan announced re-capture of Michika Town from Boko Haram Islamic terrorists on Thursday 29 January 2015; he made the announcement while on a campaign tour of Adamawa State.

 Murder of Rev Lawan Andiki

 In January 2020, Boko Haram terrorists kidnapped Rev Lawan Andimi, a state chairman of the Christian Association of Nigeria and district secretary of the Church of the Brethren for the Michika area.
 Andimi's capture gained international attention when a video was released in which he professed his Christian faith.
 Andimi was executed on 20 January 2020.

+climate

+The rainy season in Michika is oppressive and overcast, the dry season is partly cloudy, and it is hot all year.
+Throughout the year, the temperature normally ranges from 59 °F to 103 °F, with temperatures rarely falling below 54 °F or rising over 108 °F. Michika has a Tropical wet and dry or savanna climate (Classification: Aw) and is located at an elevation of None meters (0 feet) above sea level.
+The yearly temperature in the area is 31.77oC (89.19oF), which is 2.31% higher than the national average.
+Michika gets about 118.97 millimeters (4.68 inches) of rain each year and has 142.31 wet days (38.99% of the time).